swaptacular/swpt_accounts/protocol.rst

    without causing any problems (with the exception of possible delays).

+3. In the case of lost messages, or even a complete database loss on the client’s side, eventually, creditors should be able to synchronize their state with the server, without losing money (obviously some data may have been lost).

-3. The protocol is generic enough to support different "backend" implementations.
+4. The protocol is generic enough to support different "backend" implementations.
 For example, it should be possible to implement a proxy/adapter that allows clients that "talk" this protocol to create bank accounts and make bank transfers.

-4. The protocol works well both with positive and negative interest rates on creditors' accounts.
+5. The protocol works well both with positive and negative interest rates on creditors' accounts.

 This document defines the high-level semantics of the protocol, the